cambridge-cares/TheWorldAvatar/Agents/StatusAgent/README.md

 ### Docker Commands
 Once the requirements have been addressed, the Image can be built using the following methods.
 Note that once this code has been merged to the develop branch, it should be built as part of one of the existing Docker stacks.

-Be aware that the VERSION tag should match the current version of the software (which is listed within the `pom.xml` file).
+Be aware that the VERSION tag listed in the compose file should match the current version of the software (which is listed within the `pom.xml` file).
 For more information on versioning, refer to the Wiki.

 + To pull the Image:
   + `docker-compose -f ./docker/docker-compose.yml pull`